 Sally Rash first met Anne Machalek in 2007, when they worked together on a volunteer committee for a charitable organization.
 They also belonged to the same fitness center.
 Anne had been a member of the Siuslaw Tale Spinners club in Florence, Oregon, since 2004, and frequently spoke to Sally about Toastmasters.

 Sally says talking to people was never a problem for her.
 “Boy, can I talk!
 But I wanted to learn to speak to inspire.”
 Sally joined Anne’s club in 2011, and Anne began mentoring her.
-“In the club I experienced the difference between talking and speaking,” says Sally, CC, CL.
+“In the club I experienced the difference between talking and speaking,” says Sally.
 And then, in 2015, she achieved something that she never expected: Her book Sally’s Silly Small Step System was published.

 To what do you attribute your success?